Winter Safety Tips for Dogs

 So as a general rule, use common sense when dressing your dog.
 Don't leave the clothing on for long periods of time unsupervised.
 Also, even though all dogs need exercise, regardless of the season, shorten the time for daily walks.
 Again, if it is too cold outside for you, it is probably too cold outside for your dog too.

 As the snow falls and the rain freezes on pavements, most people will use rock salt to help minimize the dangers of snow and ice.
 However, this does not minimize the danger to your dog.
 In fact, it causes an extra danger to the health of your dog.

 Although there isn't much you can do about what neighbors use or what the city uses, you do have control of what you use.
-Consider switching to pet friendly de-icers or sand.
+Consider switching to pet-friendly de-icers or sand.
 Some also suggest using cat litter but some cat litters can also make your dog very sick if ingested.
 Cat litter, especially the kind that has clumping agents, can cause blockages in the dog's intestinal tract.

 One way to protect their paws is to use booties designed to protect against the elements of winter.
 Most dogs do not like things on their paws, so this may take some time for your dog to get used to.
-Also, it is advisable to wash your dogs paws in warm water after spending time outside.
-Some breeds, especially those lower to the ground, it is a good idea to use a warm wet cloth to rinse their belly, too.
+Also, it is advisable to wash your dog's paws in warm water after spending time outside.
+For some breeds, especially those lower to the ground, it is a good idea to use a warm wet cloth to rinse their belly, too.
 This will help rinse off any irritants.
 Be sure to dry your dog thoroughly with a warm towel and do not take the dog back outside before it is completely dry.